joemar25/NAC-AirQuant/README.md

 1. [Skeleton Tutorial](https://www.youtube.com/watch?v=tvGR675k5No)

-   Note: This is good guide for the skeleton since currently this time the skeleton from htmx and daisyUI and tailwind is not usefull for me.
+   Note: This is good guide for the skeleton since currently this time the skeleton from htmx and daisyUI and tailwind is not useful for me.
 So I use manual skeleton loader that I take from this video.

 ## Settings